Chandrachud-2003/Cryptography-Final/SiFTv1.0/_specification/SiFT v1.0 specification.md

 - rnd = r (i.e., the 6-byte fresh random value generated before)
 - rsv = `00 00`

 It then encrypts the payload of the login request and produces an  authentication tag on the message header and the encrypted payload using AES in GCM mode with tk as the key and sqn+rnd as the nonce (here + means concatenation of byte strings).
 In this way the epd and mac fields are produced.
 Finally, the client encrypts tk using RSA-OAEP with the RSA public key of the server to produce the etk field.

+-- ((DONE))

 When the server recieves the login request message, it checks the sequence number sqn in the header.
 Then it takes the last 256 bytes of the message as etk and decrypts it using RSA-OAEP with its RSA private key to obtain the temporary key tk.
 Once tk is obtained, it can verify the mac and decrypt the epd field using AES in GCM mode with tk as the key and sqn+rnd as the nonce (obtained from the message header).
 The decrypted payload of the login request contains data that allows the authentication of the client to the server (see the description of the Login Protocol later).